cloudmesh/classes/docs/source/lesson/prg/python.rst

 EPython.2:
-    Setup for FutureSystems

     #.
-Create a virtualenv `~/ENV`
+Create a pyenv or virtualenv `~/ENV`
     #.
 Modify your `~/.bashrc` shell file to activate your environment
        upon login.
     #.
 Install the `docopt` python package using `pip`
     #.
 Write a program that uses `docopt` to define a commandline
        program.
-Hint: modify the FizzBuzz program.
+Hint: modify the iterate program.
     #.
 Demonstrate the program works and submit the code and output.